-The Interactive Wiring design process is based on the Capital Logic and Capital HarnessXC applications to provide a full electrical design capability from logical schematics through to fully detailed and costed harness drawings.
+The interactive wiring design process is based on the Capital Logic and Capital HarnessXC applications, providing a full electrical design capability from logical schematics through to fully detailed and costed harness drawings.

 With the interactive flow, electrical engineers define the logical and wiring schematic connectivity interactively.
 Physical topology layouts can be defined and linked to the wiring designs using rule-driven elements to validate the physical and wiring design.
 Automated facilities include logical-to-wiring conversion, a variety of design comparison facilities and extensive revisioning, effectivity, and auditing facilities.

 The generative design process is based on the Capital Logic, Capital Integrator and Capital HarnessXC applications to provide a full electrical design capability from logical schematics through physical/topological wiring generation, and onto fully detailed and costed harness drawings.

 With the generative flow, electrical engineers define the logical schematic connectivity, the physical/topological layout of the car or aircraft, customer option requirements, and design rules for auto-placement and routing.
 Capital Integrator then integrates the logical and physical information to automatically generate the wiring definition, including auto-generated wiring diagrams, allowing the same logical designs to be reused in a succession of different physical designs.